-Each year, the Department of Philosophy and Religion and the Office of the Chaplain sponsor a lecture by nationally and internationally renowned religious scholars and leaders.
+Each year, the Department of Religious Studies and the Office of the Chaplain sponsor a lecture by nationally and internationally renowned religious scholars and leaders.

 While religious faith is personal, it is never merely private.
 The lectures typically explore the role religion plays in various aspects of public life: civic, social, spiritual, political, moral, environmental, and in terms of the formation of individual character.

-Lecturers are selected by the faculty of the Department of Religion on the basis of their scholarship and their ability to engage students and members of the community meaningfully.
+Lecturers are selected by the faculty of the Department of Religious Studies on the basis of their scholarship and their ability to engage students and members of the community meaningfully.